Advertisers Now Track Which Emojis People Use To Determine Emotional State & Show Ads Accordingly

 The report also detailed that while some emojis are more prominent, others are subtle and difficult to interpret.
 Smiley face emojis, heart eyes emojis, anger emojis or crying emojis are easier for advertisers to interpret and tailor ads accordingly.

-But as against that, emojis like the blank-faced one is difficult to interpret.
-As a result, advertisers are now employing artificial intelligence to detect and determine people’s emoji use patterns and asses why they might be using a certain emoji.
+That said, emojis like the blank-faced one, are difficult to interpret.
+As a result, advertisers are now employing artificial intelligence to detect and determine people’s emoji use patterns and assess why they might be using a certain emoji.

-Advertisers are of the opinion that detecting people’s emoji use will not only be advantageous for brands but customers will also be able to benefit from it as they will be able to see ads that are more relevant to them.
-On the other hands, the technology will allow brands to reach out to customers who are more likely to interact with their ads.
+Advertisers are of the opinion that detecting people’s emoji use will not only be advantageous for brands, but customers will also be able to benefit from it as they will be able to see ads that are more relevant to them.
+On the other hand, the technology will allow brands to reach out to customers who are more likely to interact with their ads.

 The report quoted TeeJay Hughes, strategic account manager at AdParlor’s — a company that offers ads based on emojis — as saying the following.